Road Trip: Tampa to Boca Raton

 You'll learn about a kaleidoscope of varied species, many native to Florida, at The Florida Aquarium (701 Channelside Dr.), ZooTampa (1101 W Sligh Ave.) and Manatee Viewing Center (6990 Dickman Rd.); the Manatee Viewing Center is open Nov.
 1 through April 15.

-If history is more your vibe, check out the Henry B Plant Museum (401 W. Kennedy Blvd.).
+If history is more your vibe, plan to check out the Henry B Plant Museum (401 W. Kennedy Blvd.).
 It's a National Historic Landmark that pays tribute to the opulent life of the Florida transport mogul.
-Across town, Heights Public Market at the Armature Works (1910 N. Ola Ave.) is the brightest star on the city’s foodie scene, with cool pop-ups featuring every kind of cuisine.
+Get in your car and drive across town to Heights Public Market at the Armature Works (1910 N. Ola Ave.).
+It's the brightest star on the city’s foodie scene, with cool pop-ups featuring every kind of cuisine.

 In the evening, head to Ybor City, the city’s former Latin Quarter and heart of Tampa’s cigar-making industry.
 It's home to fine dining, bars and LGBTQ-friendly nightclubs.